 Other Options

-Overriding the Cache Directory
+Overriding the cache directory

 The default location of the DIRSIG cache directory is assumed to be the user’s Documents/DIRSIG/cache folder.
 If the user wishes to use an alternative location, the DIRSIG_CACHE_DIR environment variable can be set to specify an alternative directory.